yael-katsman/ActiveRAG/README.md

 ## Overview

-ActiveRAG is an innovative Retrieval-Augmented Generation (RAG) framework that introduces an active learning mechanism to enhance the model’s understanding of external knowledge.
-Unlike traditional RAG systems that passively retrieve and integrate information, ActiveRAG uses Knowledge Construction to associate new information with previously acquired knowledge.
-This allows the model to refine and calibrate its internal understanding, improving reasoning and response quality.
+ACTIVERAG is an innovative framework designed to enhance LLMs by shifting from passive knowledge acquisition to an active learning approach.
+Unlike conventional RAG models, ACTIVERAG dynamically integrates external knowledge with the model’s existing understanding through a multi-agent system.
+This system includes the Anchoring agent, which grounds information in relevant contexts; the Logician, which maintains logical coherence; the Cognition agent, which aligns new data with the model’s existing knowledge structures; and the Associate agent, which links new information with prior knowledge to enhance reasoning.

-Our project specifically focuses on enhancing the Associate agent within the ActiveRAG framework to boost performance in knowledge-intensive tasks.
-We created two modifications of the Associate agent's original prompt  and evaluated our approach on datasets such as Natural Questions (NQ) and TriviaQA, using prompt engineering techniques like contextual extraction and multi-perspective reasoning to further improve model output.
+Our project focuses on enhancing the Associate agent within ACTIVERAG by employing prompt engineering techniques such as iterative refinement, chain of thought prompting, and role assignment.
+We developed two modified prompts and tested these enhancements on datasets like Natural Questions (NQ) and TriviaQA.

 ## Prerequisites
 To use ActiveRAG, you will need the following dependencies installed on your machine: